LogtalkDotOrg/logtalk3/manuals/_sources/userman/documenting.rst.txt

 are generated; this notation is just a shortcut to take advantage of XML entities).

-The ``lgtdoc`` tool supports a set of options that can be used to control the generation of the XML documentation files.
-Please see the tool documentation for details.
-There is also a ``doclet`` tool that allows automating the steps required to generate the documentation for an application.
+The `lgtdoc tool <https://logtalk.org/tools.html#documenting>`_ supports a set of options that can be used to control the generation of the XML documentation files.
+See the tool documentation for details.
+There is also a `doclet tool <https://logtalk.org/tools.html#documenting>`_  that allows automating the steps required to generate the documentation for an application.